0xilis/RandomShortcutsRev/ShortcutsSigning.md

 - Resign with the fake SFAppleIDClient.
 - Profit

 Theoretically this *should* work.
 If you have WorkflowKit access (though I believe under normal circumstances this requires an entitlement) then to resign you can call generateSignedShortcutFileRepresentationWithAccount: with the fake SFAppleIDClient, if not, it's a pain but theoretically you can just replicate it.
 I do have some of that method rev'd here but be aware that it's not fully rev'd, so you'd need to expand upon it.
+Once again though, if you are willing to go through that pain, it should work.

 To be continued if/when I ever decide to look into iCloud signed shortcuts, or correct an innaccuracy above.